rateelbahathiq/holbertonschool-shell/basics/README.md

-Displays the cotents of the current directory in long format Display the current directory contents in long format Creates a directory named 'my_first_directory' inside the 'tmp' directory
+Displays the cotents of the current directory in long format Display the current directory contents in long format Creates a directory named 'my_first_directory' inside the 'tmp' directory Moves the file 'betty' from '/tmp/' to '/tmp/my_first_directory/'